-The AD7676 is configured to generate and provide the serial data clock SCLK when the EXT/INT pin is held LOW.
-The AD7676 also generates a SYNC signal to indicate to the host when the serial data is valid.
+The AD7677 is configured to generate and provide the serial data clock SCLK when the EXT/INT Pin is held low.
+The AD7677 also generates a SYNC signal to indicate to the host when the serial data is valid.
 The serial clock SCLK and the SYNC signal can be inverted if desired.
-The output data is valid on both the rising and falling edges of the data clock.
-Depending on RDC/SDIN input, the data can be read after each conversion or during the following conversion.
-Figures 17 and 18 show the detailed timing diagrams of these two modes.
+The output data is valid on both the rising and falling edge of the data clock.
+Depending on RDC/SDIN input, the data can be read after each conversion, or during the following conversion.

+Figure 17 and Figure 18 show the detailed timing diagrams of these two modes.

-Usually, because the AD7676 has a longer acquisition phase than the conversion phase, the data is read immediately after conversion.
-That makes the mode master, read after conversion, the most recommended serial mode when it can be used.
+Usually, because the AD7677 is used with a fast throughput, the mode master, read during conversion, is the most recommended serial mode when it can be used.